hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_table.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Cosmos DB Cassandra Table.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which the Cosmos DB Account exists.
-Changing this forces a new resource to be created.

 * `cassandra_keyspace_id` - (Required) The ID of the Cosmos DB Cassandra Keyspace to create the table within.
 Changing this forces a new resource to be created.